Black Seed Oil Benefits For Skin, How To Apply, & Side Effects

 Utilize the anti-inflammatory, antioxidant, and anti-microbial properties of this oil.

 Black cumin seed oil, popularly known as black seed oil, has long been used in Asian and Middle Eastern skin care regimens (particularly in India).
-In addition, it was widely utilized by Egyptian royals such as Nefertiti and Cleopatra for its therapeutic and skin care benefits.
+In addition, it was widely utilized by Egyptian royals such as Nefertiti and Cleopatra for its therapeutic, skin care, and health benefits.
 The advantages of black seed oil for skin are numerous.

 What Is It?